MicrosoftDocs/mesh-docs/mesh/Create/getting-started/choose-your-journey.md

 - **Science Building.** An expansive museum exhibiting the power of Mesh Physics to create dynamic, engaging experiences.

+- **Mesh 101.** As mentioned above, Mesh 101 is a tutorial, but it also doubles as a sample.
+In the project, you can open the *StartingPoint* scene and begin walking through the tutorial.
+However, the project contains another scene named *FinishedProject* which is a completed version of the tutorial.
+You can view this scene as a sample and use it as starting point for your project just as you would with any of the other samples.

 **To start with an existing sample**:

 1. If you haven't done so already, [download and unzip the Mesh toolkit](download-the-mesh-toolkit.md).